Pantex Orientation

 • Savage

-The Union is always looking for new ideas to add to our negotiated contract language from our membership.
-The Constitution, By-laws and the Working Agreements are “our” rules.
-They are the rules that establish our code of conduct and provide a stable platform for the dignity and security of our membership.
-Everything we gain in negotiations, like improved working conditions or increased wages, must be bargained for.
+The Union is always looking for new ideas from our membership to add to negotiated contract language.
+The Constitution, By-laws, and Working Agreements are “our” rules.
+They establish our code of conduct and provide a stable platform for the dignity and security of our membership.
+Everything we gain in negotiations, such as improved working conditions or increased wages, must be bargained for.
 It is a mutual process where both sides must bring professionalism and integrity to the table.

 Meetings